Las Vegas is stunning in its grandiosity, clever in its marketing, and is awash in über talented people and beautiful design.

 Frankly, its over-indulgence and pretension is downright ridiculous.
 It’s a relentless, never-ending pissing contest of one-upmanship, for the Las Vegas of today will most certainly be downright pedestrian a decade from now.
 Indeed, the Las Vegas of yesteryear is cute and sleepy by today’s standards.

-The modern day version is impressive in its opulence, but its artificialness strikes me as shallow.
+The modern-day version is impressive in its opulence, but its artificialness strikes me as shallow.
+World-class magicians astound people with illusions, but that’s not the only thing in Las Vegas that’s fake.
 Only in Vegas can you enjoy the view from a fake Eiffel Tower, float down fake rivers in fake Venetian gondolas, take pictures of fake antiquities from the ancient world, eat dinner under a fake star-studded sky, and watch a show starring fake women.
 (Also known as drag queens.)
-Even the hospitality comes off as disingenuous.
+Even the hospitality can come off as disingenuous, merely a ploy to get you to part with more of your money.

 Where does it end?